-All other customer data can be classified as either transient or non-transient and it may either be stored in your location, for example, AWS, or by RudderStack for upto 30 days.
+All other customer data can be classified as either transient or non-transient and it may either be stored in your location, for example, AWS, or by RudderStack for up to 7 days (or 30 days in case of Enterprise plan).

 Transient customer data

-Data plane: Events that hit the RudderStack gateway.
-Refer to the data plane architecture for more details.
+Data Plane: Events that hit the RudderStack gateway.
+See Data Plane architecture for more details.

 Non-transient customer data